bigjohnson/SNH-C6112BN/README.md

  ![](smartcam7.png)
  13. Insert the network password:
  ![](smartcam8.png)
- 14. Apply it and then restart the camera.
+ 14. Apply it and then restart the camera removing the power supply.
  15. Wait the camera connect to your wifi network, when the light in then camera is solid blue open AngryIp Scanner or another ip scanner in a device conncted to your wifi network and start a search:
  ![](smartcam9.png)
  16. Search for a Samsung deviche that has the MAC address of your camera, the MAC address is write on a label behind the camera.